 Mass atrocities have been discovered in Ukrainian territory in areas previously occupied by Russian forces, in the city of Bucha in particular.

 France is determined to work with Ukrainians, international partners and international courts to ensure these acts, which may constitute war crimes, do not go unpunished.
 The French Ministry of the Interior has sent a technical team to support Ukrainian authorities with their expertise in identification and evidence gathering.
 In agreement with the Ukrainian authorities, the team will also be able to contribute to the International Criminal Court’s investigation.
 France has made an additional contribution of €500,000 to the ICC and seconded 2 judges and 10 investigators to it.
+Lastly, on 14 July 2022, the Ministry’s CDCS provided the Ukrainian Prosecutor General’s Office with a mobile laboratory for fast DNA analysis in order to support victim identification and collection of evidence.

-Russia’s war against Ukraine has had dramatic consequences on global food security.
+Russia’s war against Ukraine has had dramatic consequences for global food security.
 By blocking Ukrainian grain exports, Russia has destabilized global agricultural markets and brought about a risk of a food crisis in many vulnerable countries, affecting prices, production and access to and supply of grains, particularly wheat.

 To guarantee food access for all, the French President announced the launch of the international Food and Agriculture Resilience Mission (FARM) initiative for food security in the most vulnerable countries alongside our European Union, G7 and African Union partners.